efat1531/Git-Learn-Code-Elevate/README.md

 - `.gitignore` file used to when we do not want to share some files to the repository.
 - This files ignores everything that is listed in the file.

-> If we use `.gitignore` file after few commits we might need to delete our cache.
+>***Note***: If we use `.gitignore` file after few commits we might need to delete our cache.
 To delete cache we can use `git rm -r --cached .`.
 It will delete all the files added recursevily.
 If we still want to delete all the files from previous commits we can use this tool **[BFG Repo Cleanner](https://rtyley.github.io/bfg-repo-cleaner/)**.

+## Git Logs

+- > `git log`

+This command is used to check the git logs.
+But if there are many logs it will be a mess.
+So a better command is

+- > `git log --oneline`

+This command is used to check the git logs but there is only 1 log per line, so it is easy to read.

+- > `git log --oneline --graph`

+This command is used to check the git logs in one line with graph.

+## Change History of git

+### Amending

+- > `git commit -am "Commit Message"`

+This command is used to ammend the last commit with new message.